thomassentis/spark-1/README.md

 <a name="browsers"></a>
 ### Supported Browsers

 * The app is intended for Google Chrome or Mozilla Firefox.
-Internet Explorer is not supported by the Spark SDK.
+Internet Explorer & Safari are not supported by the Spark SDK.
 * **Chrome**: Optional - When developing without a webcam, start Chrome with the ```--use-fake-device-for-media-stream``` and ```--use-fake-ui-for-media-stream``` flags to simulate a webcam.

 * **Firefox**: Required - If the app is not secured with SSL, microphone and camera permissions will be denied.
 This can be overriden by changing the ```media.navigator.permission.disabled``` flag to true within the ```about:config``` of Firefox.